Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/02-using-gmio/perf_profile_aie_gmio.md

 	  };
 	};

-In the code above, there are location constraints `adf::location` for each kernel.
+In the previous code, there are location constraints `adf::location` for each kernel.
 This is to save time for `aiecompiler`.
 Note that each kernel has an input window size of 1024 bytes and output window size of 1032 bytes.

 Next, examine the kernel code `aie/vec_incr.cc`.
 It adds each int32 input by one and additionally outputs the cycle counter of the AI Engine tile.
 Due to the later introduction, this counter can be used to calculate the system throughput.

 	#include <aie_api/aie.hpp>
 	#include <aie_api/aie_adf.hpp>
 	#include <aie_api/utils.hpp>

 	void vec_incr(input_window<int32>* data,output_window<int32>* out){
 		aie::vector<int32,16> vec1=aie::broadcast<int32>(1);
 		for(int i=0;i<16;i++)